 - 41% of Special Olympics athletes in the U.S. are wearing the wrong size shoe

 Dr. Birute Balciunas, DPM

-For more information on Fit Feet, please contact Melissa Schoenbrodt, Director of Health Programs.
+For more information or to volunteer for a Fit Feet event, please contact Director of Health Programs Melissa Schoenbrodt.